Saturday, December 07, 2013

 Tour of Pahang - Brief Stop at Bentong

-On our way back from Sg.
-Lembing to KL, we made a detour to Bentong to enable the ladies to buy the famous Bentong ginger.
+On our way back from Sungai Lembing to Kuala Lumpur, we made a deliberate detour to Bentong - a small town with a big reputation - for one specific purpose: to let the ladies buy the famous Bentong ginger.

 The smiles speak for its quality.